Zakka163/open_music_api/README.md

-# openmusic
+# open music

-Opendiscuss is a community platform where people contribute to discuss various topics.
+open music is a platform where people share albums and songs.

 ## User Stories